EternityForest/KaithemAutomation/README.md

 Look at the help section and the examples module, there is a lot more documentation built into the system.

 If you are really going to use this you must change the ssl keys in /ssl to something actually secret.
-Don't use any important passwords because they are stil stored in plaintext(working on it!)

 License Terms
 =============